 Experience is preferred, but not required.
 Applicant must have a professional demeanor and cooperative relationships with those contacted through the course of work, including co-workers, volunteers and the public.

 This position requires a technician who is hard working and eager to help people.
-Applicant should be easy to work with, be able to multi-task, be familiar with team work and be a self-starter.
-This position will be required to greet the public, interact with customers, perform routine pet health evaluations, vaccines and other preventative care and provide post-operative care advice.
-This position works with animals directly so it is strongly suggested that you do not have any allergies to animals.
+Applicant should be able to multi-task, be familiar with team work and be a self-starter.
+This position must greet the public, interact with customers, perform routine pet health evaluations, vaccines and other preventative care and provide post-operative care advice.
+This position works with animals directly so it is strongly suggested that applicants do not have any allergies to animals.

 Some travel to remote, shelter locations is required.
 A driver’s license is required.
 For the most part, TCAP’s employees carpool in company vehicles, but dependable transportation is preferred.

-- Must be able to learn basic veterinary medical concepts including, but not limited to, vaccine protocols and anesthetic risks
+- Must learn basic veterinary medical concepts including, but not limited to, vaccine protocols and anesthetic risks

-- Must also be able to communicate basic veterinary concepts to owners and be able to repeat information relayed by a veterinarian
+- Must communicate basic veterinary concepts to owners and be able to repeat information relayed by a veterinarian

 - Will be asked to take medical histories for surgical rechecks